What is extreme picky eating and how is it different from average picky eating? Learn what red flags to look out for in your child…

 Doesn’t it seem like everybody has at least one picky eater at home?
 It is a pretty pervasive problem for parents, but are all picky eaters the same?
 Surprisingly, no, not at all.
 See, picky eating is like a spectrum, we all fall somewhere on this spectrum, that has adventurous eating on one end and extremely picky eating on the other.
 But, there is a lot of gray in the middle.
 Those middle of the road picky eaters, tend to outgrow or move past picky eating with some consistent structure and routine at mealtime.

-But, the kiddo’s that fall at the far end of the eating spectrum, the really extreme picky eaters, they are in a category all their own.
+But, the kiddo’s that fall at the far end of the eating spectrum, the really extreme picky eaters, they are in a category all their own (possibly with diagnosis of Pediatric Feeding Disorder).
 I wrote about this first a few years ago in, When Has Picky Eating Gone Too Far?
 I thought it was important to re-visit this again because I continue to see people lumping all picky eaters into the same boat.
 And, the distinction matters, if your child is an extreme picky eater versus an “average” picky eater because the extreme picky eaters often really struggle with food throughout their whole childhood and sometimes as adults.
 On top of that, extra and different strategies may be needed for the really severe picky eaters.

 Jeez, did I just overwhelm you???
 Don’t worry, I’ve got you covered, because I’m going to tell you exactly what extreme picky eating red flags you need to look for below.
 PLUS, I have an amazing and free opportunity for you to learn the 3 MOST IMPORTANT strategies you can use in YOUR home to actually turn picky eating around.
 And, guess what?
 These strategies are totally and absolutely necessary for average picky eaters AND extreme picky eaters, so no matter where your child falls on this extreme picky eating spectrum, you won’t want to miss the FREE and LIVE 1 hour workshop I’m going to be doing next week.
 That’s right, I’ll be live, teaching YOU how to overcome your child’s picky eating, and it is open to one and all!